VirtoCommerce/vc-docs/user_docs/docs/integrations/avalara/taxes-calculation.md

 To send the data to AvaTax manually:

 1. Go to **Orders**.
-1. Select the incorrect order.
+1. Select the required order.
 1. Click the red button to send the order to AvaTax.

 ![Send data manually](../media/send-orders-manually.png)